Monoclonal Antibodies in Drug Development

 Harnessing Their Potential

 At the time of writing, there are 92 monoclonal antibody therapies on the market, with hundreds more in drug development pipelines.
 Now, we know that monoclonal antibodies offer us the ability to target and bind to specific antigens, causing therapeutic benefit.
 But how exactly does it do that?
 How can we develop successful drugs based on this technology?

 Since then, Humira has been approved to further treat a wide range of autoimmune diseases.
 Despite its patent expiry, Humira maintains its superstar status, with Abbvie reporting sales of over USD 18 billion in 2017.

 Perhaps unsurprisingly, oncology is another key target for mAbs.
-Cancer cells tend to have certain proteins on their surfaces which bind to and inhibit the action of immune cells.
+Cancer cells tend to have certain proteins on their surfaces that bind to and inhibit the action of immune cells.
 If we can block this interaction, then the immune system can perform the dirty work of destroying the tumor.
 This is the mechanism behind Merck and Co.’s Keytruda (pembrolizumab).

 Our immune cells possess programmed cell death protein 1 (PD-1) receptors, that serve to block immune action when bound.
 This is known as an immune checkpoint – a system that prevents the immune system from accidentally targeting them3.
 However, certain cancers cells take advantage of this by overproducing proteins that bind to PD-1, stopping immune cells from killing them.